- Home

 Who provides care?

-Person-centred care is care that treats you in the way you’d like to be treated and listens to your needs, preferences and values, as well as the needs of your family and carers.
-It means that your health care provider will involve you in planning your treatment and ongoing care.
+Palliative care takes a person-centred approach.
+This means treating you in the way you’d like to be treated; listening to your needs, preferences and values, as well as the needs of your family and carers; and involving you in planning your treatment and ongoing care.

-Palliative care offers a range of care and support options that can be tailored to meet your individual needs in five areas.
+Palliative care offers a range of care and support options that can be tailored to meet your individual needs in 5 areas.

 Physical needs

-This may include: relief of symptoms such as pain, breathlessness and nausea; help with medicines; help with movement; suggesting changes around the house to make things easier and safer; and referrals to services to give your carer a break for a short period of time (respite care).
+You may need relief of symptoms such as pain, breathlessness, nausea, restlessness and constipation or help with medicines.
+Palliative care practitioners can help you with moving around or they may suggest changes around the house to make things easier and safer for you.
+You may be offered a referral to services that give your carer a break for a short period of time (respite care).

 Emotional needs